jacobsanz97/jacobsanz97.github.io/_pages/about.md

 * I have a BSc in Honours Computer Science from McGill.

-* I am interested in Neuroimaging, Big Data, Statistics (specially the Bayesian kind), Machine Learning, and Data Reproducibility.
+* I am interested in Neuroimaging, Big Data Infrastructures, Machine Learning, and Data Reproducibility.

 * I work in the [NeuroDataScience: ORIGAMI](https://neurodatascience.github.io/) and [Big Data Infrastructures for Neuroinformatics](https://big-data-lab-team.github.io) labs, under the supervision of Profs.
 JB Poline and Tristan Glatard.